Changepoint detection on a graph of time series: Markov chain Monte Carlo inference

 To sample changepoints for multiple time series, consider the following adaptation of the standard MCMC algorithm to sample changepoints for a unique time series \citep{Denison}, which will be called the ``single site updating'' MCMC algorithm thereafter.
 At each iteration of the algorithm, with $(\boldsymbol{k}, \boldsymbol{\tau})$ denoting the latest particle of the sample chain, propose one of the following two moves: for a uniformly chosen index $(i, t)$, propose $S_{i,t}$ to be updated to $1-S_{i,t}$, thereby allowing birth or death of a changepoint; alternatively, the position of a randomly chosen changepoint, $\tau_{i, j}$, is sampled uniformly from $\{\tau_{i, j-1} +1, \ldots, \tau_{i, j+1} -1 \}$.

-As a result of the graph interaction parameters $\boldsymbol{\lambda}$, synchronous changepoints can be correlated across time series, and the single site updating MCMC algorithm can become impractical, as illustrated in Section \ref{sec:simuauxi} within a simulation study.
+With the graphical prior distribution (\ref{eq:MRFS}), synchronous changepoints can be correlated across time series, and the single site updating MCMC algorithm can become impractical, as illustrated in Appendix \ref{sec:simuauxi} through a simulation study.
 Instead, it will be necessary to propose moves that allow birth, death or shift of clusters of synchronous changepoints according to the graph induced by $\boldsymbol{\lambda}$.